April 28, 2022

 Related Post: Top 15 Grilling Safety Tips

-After you’ve take the previous steps, you should then fire up your grill and see if it works correctly.
+After you’ve take the previous steps for getting your grill ready for spring and summer, you should then fire up your grill and see if it works correctly.
 Does it light?
 If so, check your fuel lines for problems if you have a gas grill. you can coat the line with soapy water and see if bubbles form when the gas runs.
 If you see bubbles, you’ll need to tighten connections or replace the line for safety.
 This should be done by a heating specialist and Breakaway can assist you with that.
 We have grill repair specialists who can fix any problems with your grill to get it ready for the season.

 If it doesn’t light, then you may need to get the grill repaired or replaced.